XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/tips/boat_trap.md

 *Boats* can be used to fend off mobs.

-You just have to put them in their way and they get trapped in the *Boat*.
+You just have to put them in their way, and they get trapped in the *Boat*.

-TODO: Unsupported flag 'border'
 ![](boat_trap.png)